Junaydh/knowledge-nest/README.md

 ##Final Product

-Knowledge Nest is a variation of the Resource Wall project.
+Knowledge Nest is an education hub with a structure reminiscent of Pinterest. allowing users to keep track of their educational resources via a feed, posting, liking and commenting on resources.

 It uses a Postgres database on the backend which it actively queries.